ZgodaRafal/Autocomplete-Test/README.md

 **Server**

-The server will only contain a single endpoint returning a list of names.
+The server will contain an endpoint returning a list of names.

 ```
 GET https://localhost:8000/api/names